Forest School at Hillside is an opportunity for your child to experience nature and the outdoor environment in a safe, secure and hands on way.

 The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive outdoor experiences.

-Children learn best from first hand experiences.
-Exploring, playing and so learning using a range of activities designed by the leader and instigated by the children themselves, is what Forest School is all about.
-Building a sense of independence, high self-esteem and team work are important parts of forest school.
+Children have the opportunities to learn through first hand experiences.
+Exploring and playing and experiencing, is what Forest School is all about.
+Aiming to build on independence skills, high self-esteem and team work.
 Health and safety considerations are always of paramount importance and activities are fully risk assessed.